SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 Although we have not talked about it explicitly, we also implemented a first version of the visit of statements and return nodes.

 We leave for the reader the exercise of extending this prototype with support for dynamic arrays (e.g., `{ self expression.
 1+1 }`).

+### Exercises

+Add tests to show that the current interpreter can support other literal objects such as strings and symbols.